Quantifying Local Point-Group-Symmetry Order in Complex Particle Systems: Theory and Methods

 Having applied the group action to an arrangement of points, we can assess the degree of symmetry order of the arrangement by computing the overlap between the symmetrized and original point sets.
 This overlap quantifies how closely the initial configuration approximates perfect symmetry.
-When particles are represented as delta functions, the overlap yields a value of 1 for a symmetric configuration and 0 for an asymmetric one.
-While this discreteness is fine for an OP that accumulates contributions from many points, the discrete nature of the delta function is insufficient for a single-site OP.
-To convert from a discrete to a continuous measure, we replace the delta functions representing particle locations with normalized Gaussian functions.
-Although other choices are possible as in work by Butler,\cite{butler_development_2024} Gaussian functions are particularly convenient because their overlap integrals can be calculated analytically.
-This substitution enables a continuous representation of symmetry, allowing for precise quantification of how closely the symmetry of an arrangement of points matches a reference symmetry.
-Furthermore, using normalized Gaussian functions ensures that the order parameter values are constrained within the range [0, 1].
+When particles are represented as delta functions as in work by Engel,\cite{engel_point_2021} the overlap yields a value of 1 for a symmetric configuration and 0 for an asymmetric one.
+While this discreteness is fine for a global system-averaged OP that accumulates contributions from many points,\cite{engel_point_2021} the discrete nature of the delta function is insufficient for a single-site, local per-particle OP.
+To convert from a discrete to a continuous measure, we replace the delta functions representing particle locations with a smooth continuous distribution.
+This approach was first proposed in work by Butler,\cite{butler_development_2024} where Fisher functions were used to represent points, which are then projected to a unit sphere centered on a particle to construct a local BOOD.
+In this work, rather than restricting the representation to the unit sphere (where spherical harmonics provide a convenient basis), we work directly in three-dimensional Euclidean space so that radial information is retained.
+We replace Dirac delta functions by isotropic Gaussian densities, for which the required overlap integrals can be evaluated analytically.
+Working in the embedding space avoids the explicit complex-valued basis set expansion used, e.g., in Butler\cite{butler_development_2024} and Engel\cite{engel_point_2021}) and reduces overhead by enabling single-precision implementations for improved performance.
+We then compare the original and symmetrized Gaussian densities using a distribution similarity measure, rather than inner-product-based normalized correlations used in those spherical-harmonic-based formulations.\cite{butler_development_2024,engel_point_2021} For normalized Gaussian densities, this yields closed-form expressions and keeps the resulting order parameter bounded in $[0,1]$.